If electrical tape could talk, Shasta was sure the strip she held her in her hand would scream, “I’m not made for this!”

 She slapped her cheek as she turned the fire under the kettle.
 She had patched a worn spot on the couch cushion with black thread, though the fabric was olive green because, well, heck, who has olive green thread?

-She pulled two cups out of the cabinet, snatched a couple tea bags, dropped them into her finest mismatching mugs, and placed a jam-smeared creamer pot dead center.
+She pulled two cups out of the cabinet, snatched a couple of tea bags, dropped them into her finest mismatching mugs, and placed a jam-smeared creamer pot dead center.
 Dang, I meant to wipe that—

 Jasper ambled into the kitchen, smiling.